TommasoTarchi/Foundations_of_HPC-FinalProject/exercise2/README.md

 Of course we could think of uncommenting lines for more than one configuration at the same time, but that is feasible only if we have a time limit large enough to do all the computation (to change the time limit you can just change the related command in the first block of instructions).
 In general, the time needed to run one of the configurations depends on several factors: which is the varying parameter, which nodes partition you are running one, what precision you are using, etc...

-With a time limit of at least two hours, I can guarantee jobs to be completed **only** in the case in which only one configuration at a time is run.
+With a time limit of at least two hours, we can guarantee jobs to be completed **only** in the case in which only one configuration at a time is run.

 ### Running on other clusters